chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 Tag Replacer is a great tool that speedups tag editing.
 It can search the posts with a specific tag from your Tumblr blog and perform a **bulk tag replace/delete** process. _Quick & Easy_!

-Since the application edits your data, you have to grant it _access_, _read_ and _write_ permissions for the first time use.
+Since the application edits your data, you have to grant it _access_, _read_, and _write_ permissions for the first time use.
 Click **Connect to tumblr**, then it will be redirected to the authorization page.
 {% include picture.html height="237" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr.png" alt="Connect to tumblr - Tag Replacer (tags.circumfluo.us)" %}

 {% include picture.html height="368" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr-authorize.png" alt="Authorize Tag Replacer (tags.circumfluo.us)" %}

-If you worry about the security, you can revoke the app after tag editing.
+If you worry about security, you can revoke the app after tag editing.
 In your Tumblr dashboard, navigate to **Settings** > **Apps**, and click the "**x**" button to remove the app.

 {% include picture.html height="330" img="tumblr/tagreplacer-tags.circumfluo.us-remove-app.png" alt="Remove Tag Replacer (tags.circumfluo.us)from Tumblr App page" %}